que-liu/que-liu.github.io/_pages/about.md

 For detailed information, you can find my CV [here](../assets/CV_Que_Liu.pdf).

+**I'm looking for 2026 FALL PhD opportunities!
+You can contact me via queliu@outlook.com | queliu@vt.edu**

 Experience
 ======
+I am currently a research assistant conducting research in control theory under supervision by [Prof. Andrea L'Afflitto](https://lafflitto.com/) from [Grado Department of Industrial and Systems Engineering](https://www.ise.vt.edu/) at [Virginia Tech](https://www.vt.edu/).
-I am currently a research assistant conducting research in virtual reality and mixed reality advised by [Prof. Diego Gómez-Zará](https://www.dgomezara.cl/) from [Department of Computer Science and Engineering](https://cse.nd.edu/) at [University of Notre Dame](https://www.nd.edu/).
-Previously, I was fortunate to participate in the Remote Mini-Crowd Undergraduate Summer Research Program focused on code translation in software engineering supervised by [Prof. Darko Marinov](https://mir.cs.illinois.edu/marinov/) from [Department of Computer Science](https://siebelschool.illinois.edu/) at [University of Illinois at Urbana-Champaign](https://www.illinois.edu/).
+Previously, I was fortunate to participate in [iSURE Program](https://ndi-sa.nd.edu/index.cfm?FuseAction=Programs.ViewProgramAngular&id=10096) conducting research in virtual reality and mixed reality advised by [Prof. Diego Gómez-Zará](https://www.dgomezara.cl/) from [Department of Computer Science and Engineering](https://cse.nd.edu/) at [University of Notre Dame](https://www.nd.edu/).
+I also participated in the Remote Mini-Crowd Undergraduate Summer Research Program focused on code translation in software engineering supervised by [Prof. Darko Marinov](https://mir.cs.illinois.edu/marinov/) from [Department of Computer Science](https://siebelschool.illinois.edu/) at [University of Illinois at Urbana-Champaign](https://www.illinois.edu/).

 Research Interest
 ======
-Inspired by [Moravec's paradox](https://en.wikipedia.org/wiki/Moravec%27s_paradox) and studies in artificial intelligence and control theory, I have developed a strong interest in advancing the foundational theories that empower robots with physical intelligence similar to that of humans.
-My academic background in these fields has equipped me with a solid understanding of the principles that govern autonomous systems.
-Additionally, my research in human-computer interaction has provided valuable insight into the importance of human factors in the design of robust robotic systems.
-These human factors introduce uncertainties that must be carefully addressed to achieve reliable, adaptive control.

-With the vision of enabling robots to not only emulate human capabilities but also interact seamlessly with the world around them, I am eager to contribute to the advancement of **control theory**, **robotics**, and **human-robot interaction**.
-I am excited about the opportunity to explore how these interdisciplinary fields can work together to create more intelligent and adaptive systems.
+How can we bring scientific breakthroughs from theory to real life?
+Standing at the forefront of a new era defined by advancements in artificial intelligence, I find [Moravec's paradox](https://en.wikipedia.org/wiki/Moravec%27s_paradox) increasingly urgent: machines can outperform humans in logic, yet still fail at tasks requiring perception, adaptability, and intuition.
+As an Asian female and first-generation college student from a low-income family, I’m driven to ensure that emerging technologies serve broader communities.
+To achieve this goal, how can we ensure that autonomous systems not only act intelligently but also safely and reliably in the real world?
+This question defines my motivation.
+My goal is to **design control architectures that guarantee stability, safety, and adaptability—developing provably adaptive and safe control algorithms that bridge the gap between intelligence and trust in autonomous systems**.

 Miscellaneous